 General Assembly courses are not credit-bearing.
 General Assembly does not accept hours or credit from other institutions through transfer of credit, challenge examinations, achievement tests, or experiential learning.
-Courses taken at General Assembly are unlikely to count as transfer credit at another institution.
+Courses taken at General Assembly are unlikely to count as transfer credit at another institution with the exception of Dual Enrollment Programs described in Appendix C.